This time I’m trying to create a basic jumper, wit a bit of positive ease. Grey, and I’m planning to decorate it with flower embroidery.

 It is also possible to calculate the sleeve increaseses differently from body increases, as often the sleeves end up wider than necessary.

-Bust measurement 86 cm, upper arm – 29 cm.
+My bust measurement is 86 cm, upper arm – 29 cm.
 Aiming to have 10 cm positive ease.
 Should get there in 44 rounds after finishing the back elevation.
-When calculation how many stitches you will need to have when you are ready to divide for body and sleeves, take into account the underarm stitches to be cast on, and also about 4 extra stitches you need to pick up for sleeves so that there aren’t any holes.
+When calculating how many stitches you will need to have when you are ready to divide for body and sleeves, take into account the underarm stitches to be cast on, and also about 4 extra stitches you need to pick up for sleeves so that there aren’t any holes.

 Having tried it on after 44 rounds, I have decided to add 4 more rounds.

 Next round, knit even until the second back increase line.
 I am allocating all the stitches between increases to the body, so I knit these three stitches, too, but it is possible to split them between body and sleeves.
 Slide the sleeve stitches onto scrap yarn (I want to try next time using a crochet hook and scrap yarn to bind them off temporarily).
 Cast on underarm stitches (total number of both underarms should apporimately be 8% of the body stitches, 7 in my case); knit the front body stitches, separate the second sleeve, cast on the second underarm, and continue body in round.

 For my next project, I would like to try false side seams: slipped knit stitch with two purl stitches on the sides.